 the offending vehicle

-After a while Craig reported the problem to Bridget back in UAE.
+After a while C reported the problem to B back in UAE.
 She had remained behind for a day.
 She was scheduled to catch a flight into Muscat, Oman, where we would pick her up later in the day.
 She called the rental car company to report our problem, and I don't know what all went on in that conversation.
 Am sure she garnered their sympathy by explaining seven members of her family were stranded at the UAE-Omani border with a non-operational vehicle, their camping trip to the wilds of Oman in peril.
 Well, she probably left out that last part as it would make the company sad and not want to help us.

 Some back-and-forth conversations occurred, and those of us parked at the border found ways to pass the time.
 The girls prayed the car would run again.

-Then Bridget called to report that the rental company in UAE had figured out what happened, and had fixed the complication.
+Then B called to report that the rental company in UAE had figured out what happened, and had fixed the complication.
 Apparently there is an electronic feature on the car which can be programed to make the vehicle non-functional in undesirable places.
 The company had neglected to turn off that feature.
 The car had obediently ceased working at the Omani border, just as the software told it to.